kidonng/completions.fish/README.md

 ## Notes

--   Completions for builtins and vendored functions are not included in fishion.
+-   **Completions for builtins and vendored functions are not included**.
 These completions may have been updated to make use of latest features of fish which are only available through a full build from source.
 -   This project seeks to become the fish equivalent of [zsh-completions](https://github.com/zsh-users/zsh-completions), in the sense that it _may_ include more completions that are not available from fish's source repository.
 However, contributions should always go to `fish-shell/fish-shell` first.